 - to advocate for election reforms that empower the people and amplify their voice in the political process.

 - to cultivate an environment for civil discourse through trans-partisan forums and discussions.

-- to explore methods of drawing districts without gerrymandering.
+- to advocate methods of drawing districts without gerrymandering.

-- to explore alternatives to plurality voting that provide more choices for voters.
+- to consider voting systems that provide more choice for voters.

 - to advocate for expanded disclosure of political contributions and expenditures.

 - to explore new ways of funding political campaigns.